-- 1.47 Since September 2014, the 12 Clinical Senates across England have taken on the role formerly delivered by the National Clinical Assurance Team (NCAT) which ceased to exist as of April 2014. - 1.48 NHS England & Improvement has a role to support and assure the development of proposals for service change by commissioners via its Assurance Process.
-The stage 2 assurance checkpoint considers whether proposals for large scale service change meet the Department of Health's 5 tests for service change, prior to going ahead to public consultation.
-The Senate considers "test 3", the evidence base for the clinical model, and "test 5", the case for changes to bed numbers. - 1.49 It is this role that NCAT delivered previously and which Senates have taken on as an independent clinical advisory body.
-The other elements of service change which are reviewed by the assurance team (patient engagement, patient choice, quality benefits, fit with best practice etc.) are not within the Senate's remit.
+- 1.46 Since September 2014, the 9 Clinical Senates across England have taken on the role formerly delivered by the National Clinical Assurance Team (NCAT) which ceased to exist as of April 2014. - 1.47 NHS England has a role to support and assure the development of proposals for service change by commissioners via its Assurance Process.
+The stage 2 assurance checkpoint considers whether proposals for large-scale service change meet the Department of Health's 5 tests for service change, before going ahead to public consultation.
+The Senate considers "test 3", the evidence base for the clinical model, and "test 5", the case for changes to bed numbers. - 1.48 It is this role that NCAT delivered previously and which Senates have taken on as an independent clinical advisory body.
+The other elements of service change which are reviewed by the assurance team (patient engagement, patient choice, quality benefits, fit with best practice, etc.) are not within the Senate's remit.